KARNASINH/Cliend-Information-Registration-App/README.md

 # Cliend-Information-Registration-App

 ## Introduction
-•	This app is useful to register client.
-Whenever you start working with client first of all you need to registed in company's directory, with the help of this app you can regiser client infromation and see it.
+•	This app is useful to register a client.
+Whenever you start working with a client first of all you need to register in the company's directory, with the help of this app you can register client information and see it.

 ## Project features

- 1. This app has login page to enter user login credentials.
+1. This app has a login page to enter user login credentials.
- 2. With the help of segue you can navigate to the second page to feed the cliend information.
+2. With the help of segue way, you can navigate to the second page to feed the client information.

 ## Programming Language and Technologies used

- - [x] Swfit programming language
+ - [x] Swift programming language
  - [x] Xcode IDE

 ## Screenshots